Peas are a cool-weather crop.

 Peas also can be classified by use.
 Some peas are for shelling, some have edible pods, and others can be shelled or eaten pod and all.
 Shelling peas can be used fresh or dried and cooked.
 Edible pod peas are often called snow or sugar peas.
 Peas that are shelled and eaten fresh are called green peas, garden peas, or English peas.

-Peas Sowing and Planting Tips:
+Peas Sowing and Planting Tips

 - Grow peas from seeds or seedlings.

-- Seed is viable for 3 years.
+- Pea seeds are viable for 3 years.

 - Sow seed indoors 8 to 6 weeks before the last frost in spring then transplant seedlings to the garden when they are 4 weeks old and a few weeks before the last expected frost; peas can withstand a light frost.